Google and Visa team up on mobile payments

 "This agreement extends Google Wallet to Visa account holders worldwide," said Stephanie Tilenius, Google's vice president of Commerce and Payments.

-"This is a crucial step towards realizing our shared vision for the future of mobile commerce."
+"This is a crucial step toward realizing our shared vision for the future of mobile commerce."

 For U.S. banks, mobile payments are a way to wean their customers off the use of cash and generate more revenue.
 Merchants pay banks a fee every time a shopper buys something with a credit or debit card and Google said it would not take a cut of those fees from the new pay-by-phone system.